 Green building strategies can benefit both the environment and your bottom line.

-When combined with CPACE financing, green building investments can not only reduce risk, but also save money and generate incremental profits…
+And, when combined with CPACE financing, green building investments can not only reduce risk, but also save money and generate incremental profits…

 The following are five green building strategies that reduce risk and boost profit…